Student Handbook

 Bathroom Expectations

-Students should access the restroom during passing periods whenever possible.
-Bathroom passes will be made available throughout the day.
-Bathroom passes will be given according to the area of the building in which the student has class during that period.
-Students found in the hallways accessing bathrooms outside of the designated areas will be redirected and possibly referred to the Dean’s office.
 While in the bathroom, smoking, vaping, loitering, any type of filming or picture taking, and tampering with bathroom equipment is strictly prohibited.
 Vandalism of any kind will not be tolerated.
 Any student engaging in destructive behavior will be subjected to disciplinary action.
 Food and non-water beverages are prohibited and are not to be consumed in the bathroom.
+Students may also not use the bathroom the first ten minutes and last minutes of the class period.

 Collaboration Spaces